 Use editing platforms like Grammarly to check spelling and grammar, and ensure each paragraph and heading transitions smoothly to the next one.

-If you’re feeling stuck, consider setting your work aside for a few hours or days and then return to it with a different perspective or new ideas.
+If you’re feeling stuck, consider setting your work aside for a few hours or days and then returning to it with a different perspective or new ideas.

 8. Add visuals & media